-You should get tested if you’ve:
+You should get tested if you:

 - have had unprotected sex

-- shared needles when injecting drugs
+- have shared needles or other injecting equipment

 It’s quick and easy

-It means you can access treatment
+A positive result means you can access treatment

 Read on to find out: When to get tested?